-"If understood correctly, a painting should be able to contain every other art form, including literature, cinema, theater, music and dance.
-However, instead of a sequence of events, the painting is a distillation of time, a single moment that steps out of time in order to capture something complete within itself that extends beyond the edges of the canvas to what has been and what is to be."– Richard Waxberg
+“A painting can reflect something of every other art form, including literature, cinema, theater, music and dance.
+However, instead of a sequence of events or ideas experienced in time, a painting is a distillation of time, everything is dissolved into a single moment that captures something complete within itself.

 Richard was born in Brooklyn, New York, USA in 1943.

 He currently lives and works in Ojai, California.

 1961-1964: Attends several colleges in New York City and California including

 two Art Colleges, but feels this form of education was not instrumental in his

 development as an artist.

 It is his own extensive direct studies in museums, art galleries, travels, readings

 and his active studio work that established the foundation of his artistic life.